xamantra/zyte/context.md

 ---

 ## 8. Recent Improvements & Rationale
+- **Comprehensive Static File Serving**: Enhanced the static file serving system to automatically serve any file that doesn't have a `.ts` or `.html` extension.
+This eliminates the need to maintain a list of supported file extensions and provides future-proof support for any file type users might need.
+The system includes directory safety checks to prevent `EISDIR` errors when users request paths with trailing slashes.
 - **In-Memory Caching with Pre-warming**: Added a configurable, in-memory caching layer to dramatically improve performance for repeated requests.
 The cache is pre-warmed at server startup to ensure even the first page load is fast.
 This reduces server load and latency.
 - **Gzip Compression**: Implemented automatic gzip compression for all server responses where the client supports it.
 This is done after caching to reduce bandwidth without caching compressed content, providing a balance of speed and efficiency.
 - **Automatic Image Lazy Loading**: To improve initial page load performance, the framework now automatically adds `loading="lazy"` to all `<img>` tags in the rendered HTML.
 This browser-native feature defers the loading of off-screen images until the user scrolls near them, reducing network bandwidth and speeding up the initial render.